-I have audited the financial report of the Agents Indemnity Fund for the financial year ended 30 June 2021.
+I have audited the financial report of the Agents Indemnity Fund for the financial year ended 30 June 2023.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Agents Indemnity Fund as at 30 June 2021, its financial performance and its cash flows for the year then ended in accordance with the relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Agents Indemnity Fund as at 30 June 2023, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.

-The financial report comprises:
+The consolidated financial report comprises:

-- a Statement of Comprehensive Income for the year ended 30 June 2021 - a Statement of Financial Position as at 30 June 2021 - a Statement of Changes in Equity for the year ended 30 June 2021 - a Statement of Cash Flows for the year ended 30 June 2021 - notes, comprising significant accounting policies and other explanatory information - a Certificate from the Commissioner for Consumer Affairs, the Executive Director Finance, People and Performance and the General Manager, Corporate Services.
+- a Statement of Comprehensive Income for the year ended 30 June 2023 - a Statement of Financial Position as at 30 June 2023 - a Statement of Changes in Equity for the year ended 30 June 2023 - a Statement of Cash Flows for the year ended 30 June 2023 - notes, comprising material accounting policy information and other explanatory information - a Certificate from the Commissioner for Consumer Affairs, the Executive Director Finance, People and Performance and the General Manager, Corporate Services.